Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 As a technical step, we derive the implicit form of the Euler-Lagrange equations---i.e., the equations for \((\dot{\mathbf{x}}, \dot{\mathbf{p}}, \dot{\varphi}_\alpha)\)---using the Hamilton-Pontryagin principle~\cite{HamiltonPontryagin}.
 This formulation casts the stochastic dynamics as a first-order system on the thermodynamic phase space, ensuring that all time derivatives are well-defined as stochastic differentials and compatible with the chosen integration convention.
 In the case of the extended Lagrangian~\eqref{eq:Lagrangian}, the only second-order kinematic constraint is \(\dot{\mathbf{x}} = \mathbf{v}\), with fixed endpoints for \(\mathbf{x}(t)\).
 Accordingly, we promote \(\mathbf{p}\) to a Lagrange multiplier enforcing this constraint, by augmenting the action with the term \(\int dt\, \mathbf{p} \cdot (\dot{\mathbf{x}} - \mathbf{v})\), consistently with the variational formulation of implicit Lagrangian systems developed in~\cite{HamiltonPontryagin}.

 However, to consistently recover the reversible dynamics, the variational principle must yield conservation laws for the thermal variables in the absence of irreversible processes, i.e., $\dot\varphi_\alpha = 0$.
 This is accomplished by coupling each thermal variable $\varphi_\alpha$ to its conjugate displacement variable $\Lambda^\alpha$ within the action functional, through a term of the form $\int dt\, \varphi_\alpha \dot\Lambda^\alpha$ \cite{GBYo2019}.
 In the case of entropy, where the time evolution of the medium entropy $\Sigma$ is governed by the nonholonomic constraints, this coupling takes the form $\int dt\, (s-\Sigma) \dot\Gamma$, where $\G$ is the conjugate variable to the entropy $s$.
-The minus sign in this expression ensures that, in the absence of external fluxes, the variational principle gives $\dot\Sigma = \dot s$,---as expected for an adiabatically closed system---where the thermodynamic EP accounts for the entire medium entropy.
+The minus sign in this expression ensures that, in the absence of external fluxes, the variational principle gives $\dot\Sigma = \dot s$,---as expected for a closed system---where the thermodynamic EP accounts for the entire medium entropy.
+We recall that $s$ corresponds to the entropy production due to heat dissipation, and is distinct from the system entropy $s_{sys}$ associated with the Shannon entropy.

 Thus, the complete set of dynamical equations are obtained by taking variations of the (Hamilton-Pontryagin modified) action given by the extended Lagrangian, e.g. Eq. \eqref{eq:Lagrangian},

 subject to the nonholonomic constraints (to be defined).
 External manipulations can be accounted for by including a potential $\tilde U(\mathbf{x},\l)$ for a time-dependent driving, or an external non-conservative force $\mathbf{f}_+$ via the principle of virtual work.